DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 [`fetch.txt`]: https://tools.ietf.org/html/draft-kunze-bagit-14#section-2.2.3

 #### Pruning
-OK, enough theory, let's try to create an update for our example bag.
+OK, enough theory, let's try to create an update for our sample bag.
 The `easy-bag-store` tool has a command to help you strip your updated bag of unnecessary files.

-1. Copy `my-example-bag` to `my-example-bag-v2`
+1. Copy `sample` to `sample-updated`

+        cp -r sample sample-updated

-2. Make a change to one of the data files in `my-example-bag-v2`.
-(Remember which one.)
+2. Make a change to one of the data files in `sample-updated`, let's say the README.TXT

+        echo "...and some more text" >> sample-updated/data/README.TXT

+3. Let's also remove a file

+        rm sample-updated/data/img/image01.png

+4. ...and add one

+        echo "New file content" > sample-updated/data/NEW.TXT

-3. Now copy the bag-id of the version we stored earlier (use `easy-bag-store enum` if needed) and use it in the following command:
+5. Now copy the bag-id of the version we stored earlier (use `easy-bag-store enum` if needed) and use it in the following command:

-        easy-bag-store prune my-example-bag-v2 <the bag-id>
+        easy-bag-store prune sample-updated 8eeaeda4-3ae7-4be2-9f63-3db09b19db43
         > OK: Done pruning

-4. Now let's have a look at `my-example-bag-v2`:
+4. Now let's have a look at `sample-updated`:

-        tree my-example-bag-v2
+        tree sample-updated/
-        > my-example-bag-v2/
+        > sample-updated/
             ├── bag-info.txt
             ├── bagit.txt
             ├── data
+            │   ├── NEW.TXT
+            │   ├── path
+            │   │   └── with a
-          │   └── <the one file you changed>
+            │   └── README.TXT
             ├── fetch.txt
             ├── manifest-md5.txt
             └── tagmanifest-md5.txt

 5. Yes, that's right: all the other data files are gone.
 Take a look at the contents of `fetch.txt`

-        cat my-example-bag-v2/fetch.txt
+        cat sample-updated/fetch.txt
-        > http://localhost/<bag-id of my-example-bag>/data/path/to/unchanged/file1  <file size>  data/path/to/unchanged/file1
-          ... more lines
+        > http://localhost/8eeaeda4-3ae7-4be2-9f63-3db09b19db43/data/path/with%20a/space/%E6%AA%94%E6%A1%88.txt  34  data/path/with a/space/檔案.txt
+          http://localhost/8eeaeda4-3ae7-4be2-9f63-3db09b19db43/data/img/image03.jpeg  2775738  data/img/image03.jpeg
+          http://localhost/8eeaeda4-3ae7-4be2-9f63-3db09b19db43/data/path/with%20a/space/file1.txt  0  data/path/with a/space/file1.txt
+          http://localhost/8eeaeda4-3ae7-4be2-9f63-3db09b19db43/data/img/image02.jpeg  13829  data/img/image02.jpeg

-   All the payload files from `my-example-bag` should be included in `fetch.txt`, except for the one changed file of course.
+   All the payload files from `sample` should be included in `fetch.txt`, except `README.TXT` (which was changed), `NEW.TXT` (which was added) and `image01.png` (which was removed).

 As you may have noticed, the URLs in `fetch.txt` all start with `http://localhost/`.
 This means that where these URLs resolve to depends on if there is a web server listening on localhost:80, and how *it*